PinesNeuro/PinesNeuro.github.io/README.md

 Help & Support:

 If you are experiencing issues or need assistance, you can reply with the keyword HELP.
-You can also contact us directly via our [Contact Us Page]([Link to your Contact Us page]) or call us at [Your Phone Number].
+You can also contact us directly at www.pinesneuro.com or call us at 954-441-9550.

 Standard Messaging Disclosures: